Battery charger: Simple charger

 A simple charger works by supplying a constant DC or pulsed DC power source to a battery being charged.
 A simple charger typically does not alter its output based on charging time or the charge on the battery.
 This simplicity means that a simple charger is inexpensive, but there are tradeoffs.
 Typically, a carefully designed simple charger takes longer to charge a battery because it is set to use a lower (i.e., safer) charging rate.
 Even so, many batteries left on a simple charger for too long will be weakened or destroyed due to over-charging.
 These chargers also vary in that they can supply either a constant voltage or a constant current, to the battery.

 Simple AC-powered battery chargers usually have much higher ripple current and ripple voltage than other kinds of battery chargers because they are inexpensively designed and built.
 Generally, when the ripple current is within a battery's manufacturer recommended level, the ripple voltage will also be well within the recommended level.
-The maximum ripple current for a typical 12 V 100 Ah VRLA battery is 5 amps.
-As long as the ripple current is not excessive (more than 3 to 4 times the battery manufacturer recommended level), the expected life of a ripple-charged VRLA battery will be within 3% of the life of a constant DC-charged battery.
+The maximum ripple current for a typical 12 V 100 Ah VRLA battery is 5 amperes.
+As long as the ripple current is not excessive (more than 3 to 4 times the level recommended by the battery manufacturer), the expected life of a ripple-charged VRLA battery will be within 3% of the life of a constant DC-charged battery.

 Fast charger

 Fast chargers make use of control circuitry to rapidly charge the batteries without damaging any of the cells in the battery.
 The control circuitry can be built into the battery (generally for each cell) or in the external charging unit, or split between both.
 Most such chargers have a cooling fan to help keep the temperature of the cells at safe levels.
-Most fast chargers are also capable of acting as standard overnight chargers if used with standard NiMH cells that do not have the special control circuitry.
+Most fast chargers are also capable of acting as standard overnight chargers if used with standard Ni–MH cells that do not have the special control circuitry.